ns96/Boogie-Board-Sync-J2SE/README.md

 ## Installing

-Note: This library was developed using the Neatbeans IDE (https://netbeans.org/).
+Note: This library was developed using the Netbeans IDE (https://netbeans.org/).

 #### Option 1: Download entire project
 Download the entire project directory here and then just open it in NetBeans the project into Android Studio.
 From there you should be able to get up and running with the included samples.